setrar/labs/part2/ch5/jdbc/README.md

 * user and password

 ```
-CREATE USER 'activemq'@'localhost' IDENTIFIED BY 'activemq';
+CREATE USER 'activemq'@'%' IDENTIFIED BY 'activemq';
 ```

 * user privileges to access the `activemq` DB

 ```
-GRANT ALL ON activemq.* TO 'activemq'@'localhost';
+GRANT ALL ON activemq.* TO 'activemq'@'%';
 ```

 - [ ] Immediate activation